Romanian Rhapsodies (Enescu): Rhapsody No. 1 in A major

 The First Rhapsody is ebullient and outgoing.
 It begins by quoting the folk song "Am un leu şi vreau să-l beau" (variously translated as "I want to spend my money on drink", "I have a coin, and I want a drink", "I want to spend my shilling on drink", or, more literally, "I have a leu and I want to drink it"), which is played by oboes and clarinets.
 The tune was played by the Romani violinist Lae Chioru (Nicolae Filip), from whom Enescu had his first violin lessons at the age of 4, but there is some doubt whether Enescu actually remembered it from Chioru, since the tune had been in circulation in various collections printed as early as 1848 (alternative spelling: "Am un leu şi vreau să-l beu"), which Enescu could have consulted.
 This is soon replaced with a slower melody first introduced in the violins.
 As the work progresses, this tune grows faster and livelier to climax in a vibrant whirling folk dance, which quotes heavily from the melody from "Ciocârlia" ("The skylark"), a folk tune allegedly composed by the Romani composer Angheluș Dinicu.

+It is worth noting that Enescu may have derived some musical inspiration for the First Rhapsody from the Phanariot Greek upper classes of Romania, whose ancestry was in Constantinople [today's Istanbul] and whose musical traditions include the popular song Karotsieris ["Καροτσερι τραβα]," which originated in the Tatavla district of the metropolis.
+Apart from the that, Enescu used two other themes that were also popular in the Greek repertoire: that of the song “Karmaniola” (known as “I flogeri sou i matia” or “San apothano”) and that of the song “Vlacha xakousti”.

 Enescu conducted the First Rhapsody at what proved to be his New York farewell concert with members of the New York Philharmonic on 21 January 1950.
 The concert was billed as a commemoration of his 60th year as an artist, and in it he appeared as violinist together with Yehudi Menuhin in Bach's Concerto for Two Violins, as pianist in his own Sonata No. 3 for Violin and Piano (also with Menuhin), and as conductor of his Suite No. 2 for Orchestra, Op.
 20, and the Rhapsody, which concluded the programme.